shmup/lazyjournal/README.md

 - `Shift+Tab` - Return to previous window.
 - `Left/Right` - Switch between log lists in the selected window.
 - `Enter` - Select a journal from the list to display log.
-- `Ctrl+R` - Refresh current log to show changes.
 - `Up/Down` - Move up or down through all journal lists and log output.
 - `Shift+<Up/Down>` - Quickly move up or down (every `10` lines) through all journal lists and log output.
 - `Alt+<Up/Down>` - Change the number of lines for logging output (range: `1000-50000`, default: `5000`).
 - `Alt+<Left/Right>` - Changing the mode in the filtering window.
+- `Ctrl+R` - Refresh the current log manually and go to the bottom of the output.
 - `Ctrl+<D/W>` - Clear text input field for filter to quickly update current log without filtering.
 - `Ctrl+C` - Exit.

 ## Alternatives

 - [lnav](https://github.com/tstack/lnav) - The Logfile Navigator is a **log file** viewer for the terminal.
-- [dozzle](https://github.com/amir20/dozzle) - is a small lightweight application with a web based interface to monitor **Docker logs**.
-It doesn’t store any log files.
-It is for live monitoring of your container logs only.
+- [Dozzle](https://github.com/amir20/dozzle) - is a small lightweight application with a web based interface to monitor **Docker logs**.

 If you like using TUI tools, try [multranslate](https://github.com/Lifailon/multranslate) for translating text in multiple translators simultaneously, with support for translation history and automatic language detection.